Paper 3: Software Patents / Computer Crime

 Patents for physical machines have, arguably, helped advance society by

 creating an incentive for innovation.
-Is this still true for software
+But some feel that software patents,

 Some people think that nothing should be patentable; the